biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 Singularity run
 --------------------

 This executes runscript from recipe definition (equivalent to *docker run*).
 Not so common for HPC uses.
-More for instances (servers).
+More common for instances (servers).

 .. code-block:: console
     singularity run fastqc-multi-bowtie.sif